basicallyphiona/basicallyphiona/README.md

-- 👋 Hi, I’m Phiona
+- 👋 Hi, I’m Phiona Nicole Tumbaga.
-- 👀 I’m interested in learning opportunities.
+- 👀 I’m currently a college student.
+Majoring in CS with a minor in cyber security.
-- 🌱 I’m currently learning more about python, java, and c++.
+- 🌱 I want to learn more about python, java, and c++.
-- 💞️ I’m looking to collaborate on more complex side projects.
+- 💞️ I’m looking to collaborate and work on more complex side projects.

 <!---
 basicallyphiona/basicallyphiona is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.